redf0x1/Auto-Forward-Messages/README.md

 — Clean messages (URL, URL Preview, Text, Video ..etc)

+— Remove Line with keyword

-— Whitelist and Blacklist keywords
+— Whitelist and Blacklist keywords/user_id/user_name

 — Add a Header and/or Footer to each message